Aroma Development in Champagne: The Journey from Fruit Bomb to Maturity Dream

 • Goat cheese: Acidity cuts through creaminess

-Medium maturity (secondary aromas):
+Medium Maturity (secondary aromas):

 • Lobster with butter: Creamy textures complement each other